Thinking in cocktail party: Chain-of-Thought and reinforcement learning for target speaker automatic speech recognition: Methodology

 \subsubsection{Training pipeline}

-Our TS-ASR training follows a three-stage paradigm as shown in Figure~\ref{fig:Overview} (b):
+Our TS-ASR training follows a three-stage paradigm as shown in Figure~\ref{fig:Pileline}:

 \textbf{TS-ASR \textit{BASE}} A base TS-ASR model is trained via full parameter Supervised Fine-Tuning (SFT) on the initialized LALM, where all components are jointly updated, including the pre-trained LLM, the pre-trained speech encoder, and the randomly initialized adapter.
 This step aims to align multi-modal information and enable the model to perform TS-ASR.
-It effectively addresses the cold start problem and provides a foundation for subsequent CoT training.
+This step leverages TS-ASR data that pairs multi-talker speech with target speaker references, effectively addresses the cold start problem and provides a foundation for subsequent CoT training.

-\textbf{CoT Training} The TS-ASR \textit{BASE} model is fine-tuned with constructed CoT data to guide step-by-step reasoning to improve TS-ASR performance.
-To focus model capacity on challenging cases, a random reasoning strategy is applied, providing full CoT procedure for hard samples while keeping empty \textless think\textgreater for easy samples.
+\textbf{CoT Training} The TS-ASR \textit{BASE} model is fine-tuned with constructed CoT data to guide step-by-step reasoning.
+This teaches the model to first analyze the input speech by describing the reference speech and the attributes of each speaker, then reason step by step to identify the target speaker, and finally generate the transcription.
+The core idea is that, for complex tasks, LLMs often struggle to produce correct answers directly.
+The CoT method addresses this limitation by explicitly providing reasoning steps, guiding the model to think step by step like humans and thereby improving its reasoning capability.

-\textbf{RL Training} Furthermore, based on the CoT trained model, RL refines the reasoning steps and improves the final performance using Generalized Reward Policy Optimization (GRPO)~\cite{Deepseekmath} with WER and CoT format rewards.
-In order to further focus learning on challenging cases, the RL training set is constructed by selecting a subset of constructed CoT data with wrong format or ASR transcription.
+\textbf{RL Training} Furthermore, based on the CoT trained model, RL refines the reasoning steps and improves the final performance using Group Relative Policy Optimization (GRPO)~\cite{Deepseekmath} with Word Error Rate (WER) and CoT format rewards.
+In order to further focus learning on challenging cases, the RL training set is constructed by selecting a "Hard Data" subset of the original CoT data, which consists of examples where the CoT-trained model predicted either incorrectly CoT format or erroneous ASR transcriptions.

-\subsection{CoT training}
+\subsection{CoT Training}